Skip to main content

 • Profit per product — see which products are truly profitable after all costs

-• Per-unit economics — understand your selling price, fees, costs, and margin on a per-unit basis
+• Per-unit economics — selling price, fees, costs, and margin on a per-unit basis

 • Maximize Profit goals — the agent can optimize your advertising for profitability rather than just sales volume